mbhurtel/sceneUnderstanding/README.md

 ├── models
 │...
 ```
-Finally, run [detect.py](https://github.com/9characters/sceneUnderstanding/blob/main/detect.py) to run the inference on 100 test_images
+Now simply run [detect.py](https://github.com/9characters/sceneUnderstanding/blob/main/detect.py) to run the inference using (ODM + DEM + KMC) on 100 test_images.
 ```
 python detect.py
 ```

 After running the above script, the results from the inference are stored in <b>all_results/inference_output</b> and the experimental results are stored in <b>all_results/experimental_results</b>.
-The structure of <b>all_output</b> directory will look like this:
+The structure of <b>all_output</b> directory after this step will look like this:

 ```
 all_results